-Baby needs to eat as soon as baby is born.
-Latching baby immediately after birth is the best and recommended way to start your new journey of motherhood.
+The baby needs to eat as soon as she is born.
+Latching a baby immediately after birth is the best and recommended way to start your new journey of motherhood.

 Read about basic breastfeeding tips for new moms.

-13. If your baby is not sleeping well even after nursing good, she may need top feed in order to feel full.
+13. If your baby is not sleeping well even after a full nursing session, she may need top feed in order to feel full.

-16. There could be a number of reasons for delayed supply or just hormones are playing big time and you do not feel the energy to nurse, take your time and supplement if you feel the need to do it.
+16. There could be a number of reasons for delayed supply or just hormones are playing big time and you do not feel the energy to nurse, take your time and supplement if you feel the need.

-17. Nurse every two hours to establish a good milk supply.
+17. Nursing every two hours help significantly to establish good milk supply.

-19. Wear the baby as it is the best way to keep baby upright while staying handsfree to get done with other chores.
-Reflux issues get better as baby grows.
+19. Wear the baby as it is the best way to keep the baby upright while staying hands-free to get done with other chores.
+Reflux issues get better as the baby grows.

 20. When feeding through a bottle, you have to make sure, there are no soap residues in bottles, and do not shake the bottle too much that makes it bubbly.
 This will prevent from having gas issues.

-Read more for more gas relieving tips in babies.
+Read more How to relieve gas issues in babies.

 21. Either you are feeding formula or pumped breastmilk through a feeding bottle, position bottle up to fill in the entire nipple to avoid air going inside.